uphold/docs/_totp.md

 `DELETE https://api.uphold.com/v0/me/authentication_methods/3f8f8264-2f5e-4b2b-8333-473715ab039a`

+<aside class="notice">Requires the <code>OTP-Method-Id</code> header to be sent with the id of a verified authentication method that belongs to the user.</aside>
-<aside class="notice">Requires the <code>OTP-Token</code> header to be sent with a valid TOTP token for an existing authentication method that is verified.
-You cannot delete all of a user's authentication methods as trying to delete the last verified method of a user will return an error.</aside>
+<aside class="notice">Requires the <code>OTP-Token</code> header to be sent with a valid TOTP token, belonging to the authentication method specified in <code>OTP-Method-Id</code>.</aside>
+<aside class="notice">You cannot delete all of a user's authentication methods as trying to delete the last verified method of a user will return an error.</aside>

 ### Response